-Sautéed mushrooms are a delicious side dish to serve with Pepper Steak, or to add to a burger.
+Sautéed mushrooms are a delicious side dish to serve with Pepper Steak, or to add to a burger or a pasta dish.
 Make them as a side dish with Melt in Your Mouth Chicken, or add them to an Egg Frittata for breakfast or lunch.

 These mushrooms are also good for freezing.
 Cook as per the recipe below, then spread them out on a cookie sheet and place in the freezer.
 Once frozen, place them in a freezer bag or an air-tight container.
 When ready to serve, remove them from the freezer (don’t thaw them), and place in a preheated pan to be sautéed.
 Or add straight to a soup or whatever dish they are to be added to.

 Leftovers will keep in an airtight container in the refrigerator for 3-4 days.

 - Air Fryer Green Beans and Bacon – ready in 25 minutes.